 13 Cheap Mulch Ideas to Keep Your Garden Healthy

 No matter if you want organic or inorganic mulch, there are several different types you can try.
+A lot you can get for free – no need to buy from the garden center.
 Some may work out better for you than others.
-Experiment a little and see which cheap mulches become your new go-to.
+Mulching can get expensive, so experiment a little and see which cheap mulches become your new go-to cheap mulch ideas.

 Shredded or Chipped Bark